ChetanSonar10/Creadit-Risk-Analysis/README.md

 Probability of Default (PD) is a key credit risk parameter that measures the likelihood or probability that a borrower will default on their debt obligations within a specified period.
 It is typically expressed as a percentage and is crucial for assessing credit risk and determining appropriate risk premiums or interest rates.

 3. Loss Given Default (LGD):
 Loss Given Default (LGD) is a metric that quantifies the expected loss a lender is likely to incur in the event of borrower default.
 It represents the percentage of the exposure that cannot be recovered after a default.
-LGD takes into account the value of collateral (if any) and the recovery process for the lender.
+LGD takes into account the value of the collateral (if any) and the recovery process for the lender.